Check what you need to know about contraception and pregnancy, and see the support available.

 Contraception is free to most people in the UK.
 There are lots of different contraceptive options available, and different ones will suit different people.

-Important: If you’ve had unprotected sex within the last 120 hours (five days) and you want to avoid pregnancy, you can get emergency contraception (see below).
+Important: If you’ve had unprotected sex within the last 120 hours (five days) and you want to avoid pregnancy, you can get emergency contraception.

-You can get a range of condoms, vaginal condoms, lubricant, chlamydia and gonorrhoea self-testing kits and pregnancy tests from:
+Using the X-scheme, you can get condoms, lubricant, chlamydia and gonorrhoea self-testing kits and pregnancy tests.

 Accessing contraception in the local area

-Brighton & Hove have excellent Sexual Health and Contraception (SHAC) services where you can speak to trained professionals about what contraception might suit you best, and get prescriptions/fittings for contraception.
-Visit the Brighton Sexual Health website for more about contraception.
+Brighton & Hove and East Sussex have excellent Sexual Health and Contraception (SHAC) services where you can speak to trained professionals about what contraception might suit you best, and get prescriptions/fittings for contraception:

-You can also speak to your GP about contraception.
+You can also speak to your GP or a pharmacist about contraception.

 Emergency contraception

-Emergency contraception can be taken after unprotected sex (condom split, missed pill, didn’t use any contraception) and can prevent pregnancy.
+Emergency contraception can be taken after unprotected sex (this might be because the condom split, you missed your pill, or didn’t use any contraception) and can prevent pregnancy.

-The sooner emergency contraception is taken after unprotected sex, the more likely it is to be effective at preventing pregnancy, so you should access it as soon as possible.
+The sooner emergency contraception is taken after unprotected sex, the more likely it is to be effective at preventing pregnancy.

 Where to access emergency contraception